Jon & Kate Gosselin Both Receive Backlash Amid Shocking Allegations That Son Collin Was ‘Mentally Tortured’

 “Pets over Collin right?
 Sorry lady, but the gag order is over and Jon is now going to spill the truth all over the place.
 I hope he gets more of the kids soon away from you,” one commenter wrote.

 “Collin is not on the spectrum nor is he special needs in any way.
 What possible excuse could she have for sending him away that won’t make her look like a complete monster?
 None.
 That’s why she’ll never explain it.
 She screwed up.
-She can’t explain herself out of this one, added another.
+She can’t explain herself out of this one,” added another.

 But others slammed Jon for revealing the family’s personal drama.